rohanshar77/rohanshar77/README.md

 ### Hi there 👋

-📕 I'm currently pursuing a BS in Computer Science at the University of Maryland, College Park 👨🏽‍💻 I'm working as a Software Engineering Intern at Crestron Electronics
+📕 I'm currently pursuing a BS in Computer Science at the University of Maryland, College Park <br />
+👨🏽‍💻 I'm working as a Software Engineering Intern at Crestron Electronics

 <!--